formalParrot/bigstone-laws/_cases/spion-v-huckle.md

 date: 2025-08-24

 # Verdict (appears at the top, default: Undefined)
-verdict: "2w of probation in GM3"
+verdict: "2w of probation in GM3 to SpionLennart"
 verdict_end: 2025-09-07

 # Court